A Guide to Rust ORMs in 2025

 SeaORM is a fully async-friendly Rust ORM that aims to "help you build web services in Rust with the familiarity of dynamic languages".
 This library builds on SQLx and abstracts the raw SQL away to provide a clean interface that allows you to use structs as models, using derive macros and traits to allow you to build the experience that you want.
 It also comes with a CLI for generating migrations, entities, and models.

-itself.
+SeaORM also implements a system called ActiveModel through traits to be able to extend the behavior of models that an application might use.
+Additionally, you can add traits for extending behavior before or after saving a record, and the ActiveModel itself.
 This is quite helpful for us as it allows us to slim down the application code while abstracting it away to other areas.
-A new framework called Loco aims to reproduce the “Ruby on Rails” experience in Rust by including heavy use of SeaORM to slim down application code by allowing you to instead use traits to implement the behavior that you want - you can explore this with our article here.
+A new framework called Loco aims to reproduce the "Ruby on Rails" experience in Rust by including heavy use of SeaORM to slim down application code by allowing you to instead use traits to implement the behavior that you want - you can explore this in our guide to using Loco with Rust.

-that are quite useful to know about are mainly tucked away into parts of other pages, so it could be inferred there’s an assumption that you’re going to read every page or use the search bar.
+SeaORM has quite a lot of helpful documentation on the SeaQL website.
+There's a page for mostly everything you can do with SeaORM.
+Some parts like ActiveModel that are quite useful to know about are mainly tucked away into parts of other pages, so it could be inferred there's an assumption that you're going to read every page or use the search bar.
 If you plan to use SeaORM regularly it would be a good idea to do so already, but this can make casual browsing somewhat more awkward.

 If you have a lot of different models or tables that you need to use, SeaORM is very helpful.
 If you have a lot of different things you need to keep track of and have a Rust LSP plugin or intellisense installed, it's easy to ensure that all of the SQL database interactions "just work" without needing to debug anything!
 This solves a particularly large issue for teams with members who may need to interact with the database but are not skilled in SQL.

 One thing that you might find to be a hindrance is knowing where to import your dependencies from.
-Particularly if you’re using multiple models in one file, it can be annoying to rename everything!
-It can also be somewhat complicated to implement your own ActiveModel
+Particularly if you're using multiple models in one file, it can be annoying to rename everything!
+It can also be somewhat complicated to implement your own ActiveModel behavior.
+If you're a less experienced developer, this can lead to some headaches.
+The set-up time may also be a turn-off particularly if you have a lot of tables to set up due to how much method chaining there is.

 Additionally, there are a couple of initial bumps that a newer developer may come across while using it - particularly, the need for a CLI and looking at what the migrations do exactly.
 Additionally, although you can migrate SQL files directly to SeaORM migrations, the generated migration files themselves are extremely long.
 This is a migration that adds one table with one column: